 IACUC Protocol Submission

-To submit a new Animal Use Protocol or an amendment, annual review report, or closure request for an existing study to the UNT IACUC, please use the most recent version of the forms posted and send to email@example.com.
+To submit a new Animal Use Protocol or an amendment, annual review report, or closure request for an existing study to the UNT IACUC, please login through the UNT GRAMS system at grams.iacuc.untsystem.edu.
+Please see our GRAMS training resources before starting your submission.
+To submit an Animal Tissue Use Protocol, please complete the form posted and submit to email@example.com.

-- New protocols are approved for a maximum of 3 years, and the progress of ongoing studies must be reviewed by the IACUC annually through submission of an Annual Review of an Animal Use Protocol form by the Investigator.
-Studies that exceed 3 years must fully re-submit a renewal protocol prior to the expiration of previous protocol.
-Should there be a lapse between the closure of a study and the approval of a new submission, all work must stop and any animals on the study must be transferred to the UNT IACUC Holding Protocol.
+- New protocols are approved for a maximum of 3 years, and the progress of ongoing studies must be reviewed by the IACUC annually through submission of an Annual Review.
+Studies that exceed 3 years must submit a triennial renewal protocol prior to the expiration of previous protocol.
+Should there be a lapse between the closure of a study and the approval of a renewal submission, all work must stop and any animals on the study must be transferred to the UNT IACUC Holding Protocol.

 Submissions will be reviewed in the order they are received.
 A pre-review for completeness and compliance will be performed by an IACUC Administrator before the documents will be sent to the committee.
 The committee will then review submissions through a process called Designated Review, Full Committee Review, or Veterinary Verification and Consultation.

 Submissions going through the Designated Review process will be sent to all committee members, if members do not request that the submission be reviewed at a full committee meeting, the Chair will assign one or two members to review the submission.
 Once reviewers have completed their assessment of the documents, they may approve, request modifications, or request that the protocol be reviewed by the Full Committee process through the IACUC Chair and/or Administrators.